IRS Fresh Start Program: The Tax Penalty Relief You Need

 Getting IRS forms filled out can feel intimidating, but it’s not as hard as it sounds.
 You can find these forms on the IRS website.
 The Installment Agreement Request Form (Form 9465) and many others are easily available to fill out.

 Step 5: Get Ready to Negotiate

-There is a strong likelihood that not following through on your responsibilities in the past is what caused this stress for you now, but that is part of the past.
+There is a strong likelihood that not following through on your responsibilities in the past is what caused this stress for you now, but you don’t need to focus on that.
 Make your payments on time!
-Your financial freedom process starts now.

 How Long Does It Take?

 Begin the process starts with a phone call to a reputable tax processing service.
 Once the process begins it can take anywhere from several months to a year to reach a compromise or put a payment plan in place with the IRS.